 Obtaining elite status with a hotel loyalty program usually requires a large outlay in spend.
-For the Accor Hotels ‘Le Club’ loyalty program, you’d normally need to stay at least 30 nights to qualify for Accor Gold status.
+For the Accor Hotels ‘Le Club’ loyalty program, you’d normally need to stay at least 30 nights or make approx $4,500 in spend to qualify for Accor Gold status.

-However, savvy travellers can fast track their way to instant Accor Gold status simply by purchasing the Ibis Business Card.
+However, a little known loophole can see anyone fast track their way to instant Accor Gold status.
+How?
+Simply purchase the Ibis Business Card.

-The Ibis Business Card is primarily marketed to frequent guests who stay at Accor’s budget Ibis chain, with a 10% discount on rooms and breakfast when staying at Ibis, Ibis Styles and Ibis Budget hotels.
-However, Accor Gold status is offered as a side benefit.
-You can purchase the card via the Accor Hotels UK website.
-The cost is 90 Euros (around $131 AUD).
+The Ibis Business Card is marketed to business travellers who frequently stay at Accor’s budget Ibis chain.
+Card holders get a 10% discount on rooms and breakfast when staying at Ibis, Ibis Styles and Ibis Budget hotels.
+However, the promise of 12 months of elite Accor Gold status – which delivers a range of benefits – is arguably the sweeter part of this deal.

-- Early or late check-out (you’ll need to choose one or the other).
+When you hold Gold status with Accor, you can choose either an early or a late checkout.
 In the past, we’ve been able to access check in as early as 9 am and check out as late as 5 pm as an Accor Gold member.
 This benefit might even save you an extra night room charge if you’re arriving on an early flight or departing on a late one.

-Accor Gold status comes with a number of additional smaller perks that could save you money you’d otherwise spend.
-These include a free welcome drink, free internet access, early access to Accor Private Sales and ‘VIP Treatment’ which covers things like a free in-room gift like a fruit plate or a bottle of wine.
+Accor Gold status also comes with a number of additional smaller perks that could save you money you’d otherwise spend.
+These include a free welcome drink at the hotel bar, free internet access, early access to Accor Private Sales and ‘VIP Treatment’ which provides touches like a welcome amenity (e.g. fruit plate) or a bottle of wine.

-And in our experience, identifying yourself as an elite guest usually leads to speedier and more positive resolution if you find yourself needing to raise any issues/complaints as part of your stay.
+In our experience, identifying yourself as an elite guest usually also leads to speedier and more positive resolution in the event you find yourself needing to raise any issues or complaints as part of your stay.

-How do I sign up for the Ibis Business Card?
+How do I purchase the Ibis Business Card?

 Final tip: Leverage your new Accor Gold status for a ‘status match’